Materials: polyethylene terephthalate

 Paperlike’s texture is neither too textured nor too subtle – taking into account an iPad’s multiple functions, i.e more than a drawing or note-taking tool, it is what you might term a ‘happy medium.’
 Likewise when opening up Notes to try out writing.
 Before, writing on an iPad was ok, but the Paperlike texture was almost like an upgrade.
 Writing suddenly became easier, less slidey, and more controlled.

 I've heard from other reviewers that Paperlike is easily scratched, but after using it for around two weeks worth of drawing and note-taking on a daily basis, I haven't noticed any as yet.
-Yes there are very subtle signs of fingerprints and smudges, but these are easily cleaned off using a dampened cloth.
+There are very subtle signs of fingerprints and smudges, but these are easily cleaned off using a dampened cloth.

 Paperlike review: Price & should you buy it?